dwright37/dwright37.github.io/_pages/about.md

 News
 ========
+- (06/10/2022) "Modelling Information Change in Science Communication with Semantically Matched Paraphrases" is accepted to EMNLP 2022

 - (15/03/2022) Gave an invited talk about science communication and misinformation detection at Elsevier

 - (24/02/2022) One paper accepted to ACL on generating scientific claims for zero-shot scientific fact checking!
 This work was done during my internship at AI2